1. General Principles

 TUE: Therapeutic Use Exemption, as described in [UFC ADP] Article 4.4.

-TUEC: The panel established by USADA to consider applications for TUEs.
+TUEC: The panel of medical professionals established by USADA to consider applications for TUEs.

 Use: The utilization, application, ingestion, injection or consumption by any means whatsoever of any Prohibited Substance or Prohibited Method.